NACA-TN-2094 and investigators operating the water-drop-trajectory analog

 I have not been able to find photos of Gallager or Vogt for comparison (and photos of any NACA-era authors are hard to find).
 In this photo the individuals are not at good angles for identification anyway.

 The rationale for the identification is that Gallager or Vogt collaborated on other publications with Rinaldo Brun as lead author.
+The publications are before and after NACA-TN-2904.

 Selected publications with Brun as lead author: